 Enter search terms to find market research

-Millennials and Gen Z people are quickly becoming the main consumers and professional buyers in Europe.
-As such, they are strongly influencing home decoration and home textile (HDHT) brands and strategies in the market.
-Their key buying motive concerns how products for the home can improve their mental and physical wellness.
-Sustainability is one important aspect in this regard.
+Millennials and Gen Z are quickly becoming Europe’s main consumers and professional buyers.
+As a result, these generations strongly influence the home decoration and home textile (HDHT) sector and strategies.
+For them, an important key buying motive concerns how products for the home can improve their mental and physical wellness.
+Sustainability is an important aspect of this.

 Craft needs a strong design component to stay relevant.
 The new Gen Z consumer values handmade only when it combines traditional techniques and history with a thoroughly modern design.